PicoAudio2: Temporal Controllable Text-to-Audio Generation with Natural Language Description: Introduction

 \section{Introduction}

-Recently, text-to-audio generation (TTA) has received a lot of attention.
-TTA has broad application potentials in fields such as virtual reality and social media content creation.
-With the emergence of advanced generative models~\cite{ho2020denoising,lipman2023flow}, TTA has made remarkable progress~\cite{liu2024audioldm2,ghosal2023tango,majumder2024tango,huang2023maa2,hai2024ezaudio}.
-Mainstream TTA models are able to generate high-fidelity audio from the given text description.
-The control of additional condition is also explored~\cite{guo2024audio}.

-In TTA, the temporal controllability is crucial for enabling precise alignment between text description and sound events.
-Due to the lack of fine-grained temporal alignment between text and audio in common datasets~\cite{kim2019audiocaps,drossos2020clotho,Mei_2024}, as well as the limited ability of text encoders to capture temporal information, current mainstream TTA models struggle to generate audio recordings that are precisely aligned with the input text.

-Few works have investigated fine-grained controllability in TTA.
-Make-An-Audio 2 (MAA2)~\cite{huang2023maa2} leverages large language models (LLMs) to convert input text into structured descriptions specifying temporal occurrence (e.g., an event happens throughout, at the beginning, or at the end).
+Recently, text-to-audio generation (TTA) has garnered significant research interest due to its broad application in fields such as virtual reality and social media content creation.
+With the emergence of advanced generative models~\cite{ho2020denoising,lipman2023flow}, TTA has made progress in generating high-fidelity audio from textual descriptions~\cite{liu2024audioldm2,ghosal2023tango,majumder2024tango,huang2023maa2,hai2024ezaudio}.
+Despite these improvements, fine-grained temporal control remains a critical and understudied challenge.
+Unlike text-to-speech tasks, where alignment is naturally structured, general audio datasets lack fine-grained temporal annotations~\cite{kim2019audiocaps, drossos2020clotho, Mei_2024}, and text encoders often fail to capture precise temporal cues.
+As a result, mainstream TTA models struggle to generate audio recordings that are precisely aligned with the input text.
+Several recent works have begun exploring temporal controllability in TTA.
+For example, Make-An-Audio 2 (MAA2)~\cite{huang2023maa2} leverages large language models (LLMs) to convert free-text input into structured temporal descriptions (e.g., an event happens throughout, at the beginning, or at the end).
 However, such control remains coarse-grained.
-AudioComposer~\cite{wang2024audiocomposer} also employs structured text to encode control information such as temporal occurrence and energy, achieving high control accuracy.
-However, captions in the training data are all simulated, resulting in limited audio quality when evaluated on real datasets(human-labelled real-world datasets, such as AudioCaps \cite{kim2019audiocaps}), which will be shown in \Cref{subsec:generation_performance}.
-PicoAudio introduces a timestamp matrix to indicate the occurrence time of events~\cite{xie2025picoaudio}, achieving high audio quality and temporal controllability of pre-defined short-duration events.
+AudioComposer~\cite{wang2024audiocomposer} also employs structured text to encode control information such as temporal occurrence and energy and achieves high control accuracy.
+However, captions in the training data are all simulated, resulting in limited audio quality on real-world datasets like AudioCaps~\cite{kim2019audiocaps}, which will be shown in \Cref{subsec:generation_performance}.
+PicoAudio~\cite{xie2025picoaudio} introduces a timestamp matrix to indicate the occurrence time of events, achieving high audio quality and temporal controllability of pre-defined short-duration events.
 However, as the timestamp matrix is limited to pre-defined categories, it lacks the flexibility to accommodate natural language descriptions and open-ended event specifications.